Abandoned vehicles, amendments to ch 480

 Purpose and Summary

-The proposed rule making relates to the processing of abandoned vehicles by a police authority or a private entity and aligns with existing legal authority and Department practice.
+This rule making relates to the processing of abandoned vehicles by a police authority or a private entity and aligns with existing legal authority and Department practice.
 Chapter 480 and Iowa Code section 321.89 provide a specific process for taking possession and disposing of an abandoned vehicle.
 The intent of this rule making is to clarify the process for disposal of abandoned vehicles and to protect lienholders or others with a legal interest in the abandoned vehicle.
-The following paragraphs further explain the proposed amendments:
+The following paragraphs further explain the amendments:

 Definitions.
 A new definition of "bidder registry" is added and the definition of "public auction" is amended to reflect the current options for conducting a public auction, including by electronic means, and to remove the requirement that the highest bidder is awarded the property if the bid represents the fair market value of the property.
-The intent of this proposed amendment is to encourage use of a public auction to get the most value for the vehicle without necessarily requiring the bid to reach the vehicle's fair market value.
+The intent of this amendment is to encourage use of a public auction to get the most value for the vehicle without necessarily requiring the bid to reach the vehicle's fair market value.

 Abandoned vehicle records.
-The proposed amendments specify the required abandoned vehicle records that a police authority or private entity must maintain to be available for inspection by a peace officer or employee of the Department if the vehicle is auctioned off or transferred to a demolisher.
+These amendments specify the required abandoned vehicle records that a police authority or private entity must maintain to be available for inspection by a peace officer or employee of the Department if the vehicle is auctioned off or transferred to a demolisher.
 The required records to be available for inspection include the lien results, the National Motor Vehicle Title Information System (NMVTIS) report when no Iowa owner or lienholders are identified, the impound report, the abandoned vehicle notice, the proof of advertisement of a public auction, the certificate of disposal, a copy of the bidder registry and a copy of the affidavit of sale.
 Maintenance of these records will help ensure compliance with the steps for processing abandoned vehicles, which will reduce fraud and protect consumers.